-One of the things most of our struggle with is not having enough time in our day to feel as organised, productive and calm as we'd like to.
+One of the things many people struggle with is not having enough time each day to feel as organised, productive and calm as they'd like.
 How can we balance it all?
 How can we most effectively juggle work, family and home demands?

-With my recent focus on productivity on the blog, in this post I'm rounding up 23 of the best tips and strategies for creating routines and systems that will encourage you to be as productive as possible each and every day.
+I've been focusing a lot on productivity lately, so in this post I'm rounding up 23 of the best strategies for creating routines and systems that will encourage you to be as productive as possible each and every day.
 Let's get into it!

 1 | Write it down

 There’s definitely something to be said for writing things down in order to achieve and accomplish more in your day.
 Research suggests that, when we write something down, it’s as if we’re actually doing that thing.
 ‘Writing seems to act as a kind of mini-rehearsal for doing… Visualizing doing something can ‘trick’ the brain into thinking it’s actually doing it’ (Source: LifeHacker)